 Our students are encouraged to be active citizens prepared for the outside world and are given the freedom to make choices every day and in many different situations and arenas.

 Our ethos is linked to our values.
 We believe that everyone is special and can contribute to the life of our community.
 Some people describe our ethos as ‘holistic’, where we look at developing and respecting the whole individual in order for them to play a full role in our global environment.
 We have a strong moral purpose and believe that everyone should not only take responsibility for their own actions, but model those behaviours they expect to see in others.
-This is modelled by staff, student leaders, echoed in our behaviour policy and also in embedding our school ethos of ‘physical, emotional and academic progress for all’.
+This is modelled by staff, student leaders, echoed in our behaviour policy and also in embedded in our school values of Responsibility, Resilience & Respect.

 Tolerance of those of Different Faiths and Beliefs:

 This is achieved through enhancing student understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Assemblies, curriculum opportunities (P&E, RSHE & Citizenship in particular) and trips and visits facilitate discussions involving prejudices and prejudice-based bullying.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
-In addition through visits to places of worship and our diversity committee and clubs.
+In addition through visits to places of worship and our diversity 6th form prefects and clubs.